microsoft/DeepSpeed/docs/_posts/2020-09-09-onebit-adam-blog-post.md

 ## 4. Dive deeper into 1-bit Adam evaluation results

-Same convergence as Adam: One major question for using 1-bit Adam is the convergence speed, and we find that 1-bit Adam can achieve the same convergence speed and comparable testing performance using the same number of training samples as shown in Figure 5.
+### Same convergence as Adam

+One major question for using 1-bit Adam is the convergence speed, and we find that 1-bit Adam can achieve the same convergence speed and comparable testing performance using the same number of training samples as shown in Figure 5.

 ![1-bit Adam convergence](/assets/images/onebit-convergence.png){: .align-center}